-The audio-loss alarm setup description begins on Page 10.
-Page 12 details rear-panel alarm 'tallies.'
+Audio-loss alarm setup appears on Page 11.
+Page 13 details rear-panel alarm 'tallies.'

-You must first program the NOVIA 272 to send mail under the Setup/Email Preferences menu.
+You must first program the NOVIA 236 to send mail under the Setup/Email Preferences menu.
 You need to set up an actual SMTP email account, following guidelines set by the mail provider you choose.

-NOTE: As of initial product release, some email servers may not support SMTP mail dispatch from the NOVIA 272.
+NOTE: As of initial product release, some email servers may not support SMTP mail dispatch from the NOVIA 236.
 This situation is in a state of flux at present.
 The TLS1.2 standard is supported, STARTTLS is not.
 A simple and free Gmail account would be a good choice if your in-house mail system fails to send mail due to this issue.

-Under SMTP Server, enter the provided outgoing mail SMTP Server info (e.g. smtp.gmail.com), the specified Port: number and whether or not to $\boxtimes$ Use SSL.
+Under SMTP Server, enter the provided outgoing mail SMTP Server info (e.g. smtp.gmail.com), the specified Port: number and whether or not to \boxtimes Use SSL.

-Under Sender, From: is the 'friendly' name that will identify the NOVIA 272 to the email or SMS/text recipient.
+Under Sender, From: is the 'friendly' name that will identify the NOVIA 236 to the email or SMS/text recipient.
 User: is the full email address of the unit, and Pass: is the password you've assigned to the account.